bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 ```

 The `gll` Bash alias displays a compact Git log list that can be filtered by
-entering in a fuzzy term at the prompt.
-Navigation up and down the commit list
+entering a fuzzy term at the prompt.
+Navigation up and down the commit list will
-will preview the changes of each commit.
+preview the changes of each commit.

 Git Log Browser in action: